chrisberno/arvr-startup-strategy-slider/README.md

 # arvr-startup-strategy-slider
 Slide Deck Presentation for Augmented Reality In Action (ARIA) talk @ MIT Media Lab in 2018

-Just a simple HTML slide deck created in Google Slides 👉exported as html.
+Just a simple HTML slide deck created in KeyNote and exported as 👉 html.

 [![alt text][image]][hyperlink]